AnshumanTripathi/anshumantripathi.github.io/content/projects/setup-terraform.md

   terraform import 'google_project_iam_binding.terraform_former_project_iam_binding["roles/owner"]' "$GCP_PROJECT roles/owner $(gcloud iam service-accounts describe terraform-former@$GCP_PROJECT.iam.gserviceaccount.com --project $GCP_PROJECT --format='value(email)')"
   ```
 * Commit and push your changes to your repository.
 The Terraform cloud Github app will submit a Terraform in your Terraform cloud workspace to provision the required resources.

+Now all your resources are tracked with Terraform.
+Sometimes it can be desirable to not manage the resources used by Terraform itself, like the `terraform-former` service account, through Terraform.
+That might be true, but, I would recommend managing _all_ resources through Terraform because:
+1. If you make a mistake with Terraform's own resources, they can be fixed and corrected manually and the state can be reverted.
+On the other hand, if you mess up a manually created resource, there is a possibility you might not be able to revert it (assuming you realize what went wrong).
+2. Terraform allows IaC which gives version control.
+This way even your mistakes are documented which helps you avoid them and take active measures to not run into them.